programmfabrik/apitest/README.md

 ## HTTP Server Proxy

-The proxy different stores can be used to both store and read their stored requests The configuration, as already defined in [HTTP Server](#http-server), is as follows:
+The proxy different stores can be used to both store and read their stored requests.

+The configuration, as already defined in [HTTP Server](#http-server), is as follows:

 ```